 Valentine’s Day

-The romance of Valentine’s Day creates another chance for gift giving and, as a result, more opportunity for ecommerce businesses to make sales on presents.
+The romance of Valentine’s Day creates another chance for gift giving and, as a result, more opportunity for eCommerce businesses to make sales on presents.
 Shoppers are seeking the perfect gifts for partners, typically including chocolates, flowers, jewelry, and personalized items.

 Determining Your Business’ Seasonality

-Measuring ecommerce seasonality for your business is essential for decision making and maintaining agility throughout the year.
+Measuring eCommerce seasonality for your business is essential for decision making and maintaining agility throughout the year.
 To determine your seasonality, it’s critical that you take into consideration historical data and keep an eye out for major fluctuations.

 Historical Data